 Now that you have a good sense of your organization’s current state of play, now is the fun part to map out a future state of your digital applications, where you are able to be more efficient and connected in the way that you work online.
 See where integrating systems would serve to benefit your organization as a whole, and where data can be better connected.
 Creating a fresh landscape will allow you to recommend which systems can be removed or consolidated.

-A digital ecosystem map is a key component to any digital transformation initiative you may be exploring.
+A digital ecosystem map is a key component of any digital transformation initiative you may be exploring.
 The goal is to make sure that you are clear about what you have to work with, that you have the right tools to support your mission’s goals, and that you are being as effective and efficient as you can be to achieve them.